 21. Powder Tower (Prašná Brána):

-About The Powder Tower: In 1091 Old Town Prague was officially established and it didn’t take long for fortifications to pop up defending it.
-The first element added was a large moat circling the young Prague following the path where Na Příkopě Street sits today and was followed by a mighty walled just inside the moat.
-The early Medieval wall was complete with 13 city gates including the important Mountain Tower (Horská brána) where the Powder Tower sits today.
-This gate was important not only because it was right next to the King’s Royal Court but also because it was the start of the hilly road to Kutná Hora where the royal silver mines were.
-This gate also marked the start of the Royal Way which stretched West from the Royal Court, down today’s Celetná Lane, through Old Town Square and up Kaprova Street all the way up to the ancient Prague Castle.
-Re-reading this paragraph after looking at the map will really help you understand early Prague’s layout.
+About The Powder Tower: In 1091 Old Town Prague was officially established and it didn’t take long for defensive fortifications to spring up.
+The first element added was a large moat circling the young Prague following the path where Na Příkopě Street sits today and was followed by a mighty wall just inside the moat.
+The early Medieval wall was complete with 13 city gates including the important Mountain Tower (Horská brána) known today as the Powder Tower.
+This gate was important because it was right next to the King’s Royal Court (today’s Municipal House) and also because it was the start of the hilly road to Kutná Hora where the royal silver mines were.
+The Mountain Tower also marked the start of the Royal Way which stretched West from the Royal Court, down today’s Celetná Lane, through Old Town Square, and up Kaprova Street all the way up to the historic Prague Castle.
+Re-reading this paragraph after looking at our free Old Town Prague walking tour map will really help you understand the early city’s layout.

 The Prussian Army saw how important the power storage tower was and heavily damaged it with gunfire during a failed attack in 1757 ruining most of the statues.
 It took over 100 years for repairs to be made to the tower when it finally got its current Gothic look in the 1880s.
-During the restoration they were able to save a number of the original sculptures including 4 representing past Bohemian Kings including Charles IV surrounded symbols from the region they ruled.
-If you have time take the 186 steps 144 feet up to the former gun powder store room for some great views of town and a permanent exhibit about the Tower’s history.
-Before leaving the Powder Tower make sure to check out the beautifully painted facade of the neighboring Municipal House (website) which was built as an exhibition hall on the site of the former Royal Court in 1905.
-Today Municipal House holds lots of events from plays to concerts and its exterior murals are very photogenic especially at night.
+During the restoration, they were able to save a number of the original sculptures including 4 representing past Bohemian Kings including Charles IV surrounded symbols from the region they ruled.
+If you have time take the 186 steps 144 feet up to the former gunpowder storeroom for some great views of Old Town Prague and a permanent exhibit about the Tower’s history.
+Before leaving the Powder Tower, make sure to check out the beautifully painted facade of the neighboring Municipal House (website) which was built as an exhibition hall on the site of the former Royal Court in 1905.
+Today Municipal House hosts a lot of events from plays to concerts and its exterior murals are very photogenic.